sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 * Conflicting operations should not be executed simultaneously, and should always be performed in an appropriate logical sequence.
 For example, operations on a map cannot be executed while the project that contains the map is still in the process of loading; and a selected set of features cannot be deleted until the selection itself has been fully computed.
 Most operations initiated through user interaction are logically order dependent and should be executed serially.

-* Care must be taken to ensure that access to volatile stateóthat is, access to non-constant variables within the programóis properly synchronized when such state is shared between threads.
-For example, if a collection object is shared between a worker thread and the GUI thread, both threads need to coordinate access to the collection so that one thread isnít reading items from the collection while the other is simultaneously adding or removing items.
+* Care must be taken to ensure that access to volatile state‚Äîthat is, access to non-constant variables within the program‚Äîis properly synchronized when such state is shared between threads.
+For example, if a collection object is shared between a worker thread and the GUI thread, both threads need to coordinate access to the collection so that one thread isn‚Äôt reading items from the collection while the other is simultaneously adding or removing items.
 This kind of protective coding is common to all kinds of multithreaded programing and is normally accomplished using a lock.
 In an application where multiple independent parties can extend the application behavior, coordinating operations can become unworkably complex without a common framework to manage how components work together.

-A full treatment of multithreaded programming is beyond the scope of this document, but the following information will cover the most common patterns along with how Esriís APIs and threading model should be used to tackle each of the previously listed challenges.
+A full treatment of multithreaded programming is beyond the scope of this document, but the following information will cover the most common patterns along with how Esri‚Äôs APIs and threading model should be used to tackle each of the previously listed challenges.

-##ArcGIS Proís Internal Threading Model
+##ArcGIS Pro‚Äôs Internal Threading Model

 Esri engineers have placed a high priority on making ArcGIS Pro as easy to program against as possible in the new multithreaded architecture.
 To this end, Pro incorporates the latest asynchronous language features from Microsoft along with new application specific threading infrastructure tailored to reduce coding complexity.

 In most cases, Add-In developers should only need to contend with two threads: the user interface thread, and a single specialized worker thread provided by the application.
 Internally, ArcGIS Pro uses a large number of threads for purposes including rasterization, graphics rendering, data loading, and select Geoprocessing algorithms that leverage parallelism to speed computation.
 To keep all of these activities running smoothly and without conflicts requires a considerable amount of coordination and associated complexity; for this reason, these threads are entirely internal and isolated from developers within the implementation of the public SDK.
-When a method in the public API is called, the internal implementation mayówhen applicableósplit the operation up and delegate fragments to one or more of these specialized internal threads, or queue operations that will ultimately be executed within an external process or web service.
+When a method in the public API is called, the internal implementation may‚Äîwhen applicable‚Äîsplit the operation up and delegate fragments to one or more of these specialized internal threads, or queue operations that will ultimately be executed within an external process or web service.

 ![Threadingmodel.png](../images/Proconcepts-Frameworks/Threadingmodel.png "Framework_Guide Threadingmodel.png")